in the hospital waste management is one of the most considers part for safety for patient,environment and health care worker

 Importance of Proper Waste Management

-- prevent infections.Proper disposal of medical waste protect health workers, patients, and the community from infections.like HIV through needle pricks and if waste not manage well kid can access and play with them like catheter or glove for balloon.
+- Prevent infections.
+Proper disposal of medical waste protects health workers, patients, and the community from infections.Like HIV through needle pricks, and if waste is not managed well, kids can access and play with them, like catheters or gloves for balloons.

-- Reduces Injuries: Safe sharps waste segregation like needles and broken glass prevents accidents and injuries like needle pricks.
+- Reduces Injuries: Safe sharps waste segregation, like needles and broken glass, prevents accidents and injuries like needle pricks.

 - Protects the Environment: Correct disposal prevents pollution from harmful chemicals, pharmaceuticals, and contaminated materials especially from laboratory.